top of page

 Circle Time area

-At the start of each session, we do our daily warm-up, followed by singing and signing our 'hello' song, and finished with discussing the day of the week, weather and choosing our 'handy helpers' for snack.
+At the start of each session, we come together for circle time.
+We do our daily warm-up, followed by singing and signing our 'hello' song, and finish with discussing the day of the week, weather and choosing our 'handy helpers' for snack.

 This area provides children with the opportunity to explore a home environment and act out their experiences with other children.
 Children have access to many props and real-life resources to extend their learning and process their thinking.